wkocjan/wkocjan/README.md

 ### Hello, I'm [Wojciech!](https://kocjan.net) 👋

-I’m an experienced Frontend-oriented Product Engineer.
+I’m a Product Engineer with a Front-end focus.

 I learned HTML and launched my first website back in 2001 when I was in high school.
 Since then I've experienced the web industry in many different roles and angles.